phitecus/kzfilter/README.md

 ## Regression

+### meteorological.py

+This function is to preprocess data (O3 and meteorological variables) and save them in preprocessed folder

 ### Regression.py

 This code finds a linear relationship between baseline data of O3 and meteorological variables (temperature, relative humidity, pressure, and wind speed)